 DirecTV’s best prospect for future growth is Latin America, where it has a flourishing business with 12 million customers.
-But there aren’t many acquisition options (DTV) for DirecTV in the region because TV competition is limited there, White said.
+But there aren’t many acquisition options (DTV:US) for DirecTV in the region because TV competition is limited there, White said.

 Instead, DirecTV may look to acquire spectrum in Latin America to improve its broadband offering, he said.
-White doesn’t expect to spin off or sell the Latin American business, which made up about 18 percent of the company’s fourth-quarter revenue (DTV).
+White doesn’t expect to spin off or sell the Latin American business, which made up about 18 percent of the company’s fourth-quarter revenue (DTV:US).

 “It’s a gem of a business opportunity,” White said.
 Latin American revenue has more than doubled since 2008.

 Latin America revenue grew 42 percent in 2011 from a year earlier.
 U.S. revenue increased 7.9 percent in the same period.